Frustration in English law

 Frustration is an English contract law doctrine that acts as a device to set aside contracts where an unforeseen event either renders contractual obligations impossible, or radically changes the party's principal purpose for entering into the contract.
 Historically, there had been no way of setting aside an impossible contract after formation; it was not until 1863, and the case of Taylor v Caldwell, that the beginnings of the doctrine of frustration were established.
-Whilst the doctrine has seen expansion from its inception, it is still narrow in application; Lord Roskill stated that it is "not lightly to be invoked to relieve contracting parties of the normal consequences of imprudent bargains".
+Whilst the doctrine has seen expansion from its inception, it is still narrow in application; Lord Roskill stated that "the doctrine is not lightly to be invoked to relieve contracting parties of the normal consequences of imprudent commercial bargains."

 Development of the doctrine

-Early cases such as Paradine v Jane show the historical line that the courts took toward a frustration of purpose in contract; here, the courts held that where land under lease to the defendant had been invaded by Royalist forces, he was still under obligation to pay rent to the land owner.
+Early cases such as Paradine v Jane (1647) show the historical line that the courts took toward a frustration of purpose in contract; here, the courts held that where land under lease to the defendant had been invaded by Royalist forces, he was still under obligation to pay rent to the land owner.
 It was not until the case of Taylor v Caldwell that a doctrine of frustration was formally recognised, alleviating the potential harshness of previous decisions.
 Here, two parties contracted on the hire of a music hall, for the performance of concerts.
 Subsequent to contracting, but prior to the dates of hire, the music hall burned down.
 It was held the contract was impossible to perform; Judge Blackburn stated that the absolute liability set forth in Paradine v Jane would not apply in the instant case, as there was an implied condition that the music hall would be in existence at the date of the planned concerts.
 This had the effect of excusing the parties from the contract.
 The implied term test was explained by Lord Loreburn:

-In most of the cases it is said that there was an implied condition in the contract which operated to release the parties from performing it, and in all of them I think that was at bottom the principle upon which the court proceeded.